-Our contributions also include a modelling and analysis framework proposed for the design-time analysis of complex AAL systems as described earlier.
-The architecture design relies on the Architecture Analysis and Design (AADL) language in which we show the structure and communication between the components of our proposed solution.
+Our contributions also include a modeling and analysis framework proposed for the design-time analysis of complex AAL systems as described earlier.
+The architecture design relies on the Architecture Analysis and Design language (AADL) in which we show the structure and communication between the components of our proposed solution.
 In AADL, we are able to design the architecture together with the functional and error behavior of the constituting components (Section 2.1).
-Once described, the architecture needs to be analyzed formally for meeting functional and quality-of-service requirements (end-to-end deadlines, fault tolerance, etc.).
-To enable this, we transform the architecture specifications to a formal model, in our case, the stochastic timed automata (STA) model, that can effectively capture the probabilistic behaviour of AAL components such as random component failures.
-We demonstrate our formal analysis via two techniques: a) exhaustive model-checking using the state of art model checker, UPPAAL, in case of the minimal architecture configuration (for which exhaustive verification scales) and b) statistical model-checking with UPPAAL SMC for analyzing the complex model instance [20].
-The analysis results are described in (Section 7).
-Although the analysis results are not exact in case of statistical model-checking, these simulation-based methods are sometimes the only choice for reasoning of such complex cyber-physiscal systems (CPS) [16,35].
+Once described, the architecture needs to be analyzed formally to check if there are any functional errors and violations of quality-of-service attributes (end-to-end deadlines, fault tolerance, consistency, etc.).
+To enable this, we transform the architecture specifications into a formal model, in our case, the stochastic timed automata (STA) model, which can effectively capture the probabilistic behaviour of AAL components such as random component failures.
+We demonstrate our formal analysis via two techniques: (a) exhaustive model-checking using the state of the art model checker, UPPAAL [6], in the case of the minimal architecture configuration (for which exhaustive verification scales) and (b) statistical model-checking with UPPAAL SMC for analyzing the complex model instance [7].
+The analysis results are described in Section 7 and also compared with the results obtained with another formal analysis tool, PRISM [8].
+Our approach shows promising results of formally modeling and analyzing complex AAL system specifications, including fault-tolerant and AI-based decisions.
+A part of this work involving the complex instance of the architecture, its modeling and analysis are presented in the conference paper [5].)